 You died.
 Some say that it’s very annoying indeed – you are wiped out now; character, house the items disappeared forever.
 But on the good side – you’ve learned something, you got new experience, you’ve become better player.
 You will often encounter new situations that can lead to death.
 The most important thing here is that you keep in mind your mistakes of the past to prevent them from happening again.
-A key to winning is a firm knowledge of the monsters that you encounter, so you will be able to decide if you should attack or flee.
-As CBlue says: playing roguelike can be called “the art not to die”.
+A key to winning is a firm knowledge of the monsters that you encounter, so you will be able to decide if you should attack or flee – which is art not to die.

 Below some advanced strategies for more or less experienced players:

 Surviving an attack by a group of monsters

 Warrior advices: Group monsters can be dangerous!
 Even if you can kill a single creature without too much trouble, it’s easy to get overwhelmed by sheer numbers.
 Make sure only 1 can attack you at a time, and for any spell-casting or breathing groups, ambush them from around a corner so that only 1 can see you at a time.

 This is the best way to deal with those pesky hounds.
 A possible exception to this is novice rangers; they can only cast magic missile, and missile spells (as opposed to ball spells or breath weapons) cannot “jump” other monsters in Angband.
 So, if you’re having trouble with novice rangers, get them all lined up in a corridor, and then some of them will be wounded/killed by magic missiles from other rangers.
 Of course, you don’t get experience for anything that you don’t kill, but you may survive a bit longer.